Application of tropical optimization for solving multicriteria problems of pairwise comparisons using log-Chebyshev approximation: Single-Criterion Pairwise Comparison Problem

 \subsection{Log-Chebyshev Approximation of Pairwise Comparison Matrix}

 Let us consider the problem of unconstrained log-Chebyshev approximation at \eqref{P-minx_maxijcijlogxixj}.
-Observing that the logarithm to a base greater than $1$ monotonically increases, we rewrite the objective function in the form (see, e.g. \cite{Krivulin2020Using})
+Observing that the logarithm to a base greater than $1$ monotonically increases, the objective function is rewritten as (see, e.g. \cite{Krivulin2019Tropical})

 Since the logarithmic function on the right-hand side attains its maximum there where its argument is maximal, we remove the logarithm from the objective function.
-Moreover, one can verify (see, e.g., \cite{Elsner2004Maxalgebra,Elsner2010Maxalgebra,Krivulin2020Using}) that the obtained objective function is connected with the relative approximation error by the equality
+Moreover, it is not difficult to verify (see \cite{Elsner2004Maxalgebra,Elsner2010Maxalgebra,Krivulin2019Tropical}) that the obtained objective function is connected with the standard relative approximation error by the equality

 This means that the log-Chebyshev approximation of the matrix $\bm{C}$ is equivalent to the approximation in the sense of relative error as well.